exculpatory evidence

 Defense lawyer's errors/absence

 • None.
-SHE was represented by a lawyer who maintained SHE’s innocence.
+She was represented by a lawyer who maintained She’s innocence.

 Court's errors